kenseitehdev/MokshaJS/README.md

 ## Reactive

 ### Description
-The `Reactive` class allows for the creation of reactive states that notify subscribers upon changes.
+The `Reactive` class enables the creation of reactive states that notify subscribers upon changes.

 ### Methods
 - **constructor()**: Initializes the reactive instance with an empty set of subscribers.